tools200ms/mpy_init/README.md

-# MicroPython init system [Proposal + experimental code]
+# 'mpy-init' – Unix init system developed in Python [Experimental code]

-This is a proposal for a Linux init system based on MicroPython. **Notice: included source code is an experimental, proof-of-concept working version to be available soon.**
+This is a Unix init system developed in Python.

+> **Q:**
+>
+> What's the point of developing an init system that should have a small footprint using hi-level language that additionally requires VM (an overhead)?
+>
+> **A:**
+>
+> Python in the form of **MicroPython** was successfully re-implemented to run on microcontrollers – small computers with a very limited memory and CPU resources.
+>
+> Python is a flexible object-oriented language, great for expressing complexity – that Init System must deal with.

+Project is developed with MicroPython limitations in mind (simplified modules and language API); therefore, it can be run on both - MicroPython and CPyhon.
+It is aimed to be run in MicroPython 'unix' port.

+Project's testing bench is AlpineLinux, however, porting it to another Linux distribution or unix system should be relatively straight forward.

 ## Design philosophy

-Proposed MicroPython-based init system, called `mpy_init`, is designed to run on bare metal and in containers.

-### Project assumptions:

-1. **Cross-platform** – `mpy_init` inherits MicroPython's cross-platform nature, ensuring compatibility with all UNIX systems.

-2. **Target-based** – `mpy_init` implements a current, target-based system initialization approach, similar to what is used in SystemD.
+`mpy_init` implements `target-based` system initialization approach - in the contrast to obosolet [runlevels](https://en.wikipedia.org/wiki/Runlevel).

+Defined targets are:

+- **init** - does initializations of special filesystems: devfs, procfs, sysfs,
+- **launch** - cheks and mounts root and user filesystems, loads drivers, sets up hardware settings, launches logging capability
+- **network** - initializes network
+- **network.online** – brings up network services that require network access; fullfilling this target means that the machine is probably online
+- **system** - starts system services such as SSH server
+- **user** - runs user related services: login manager, task scheduler.

+### Project (planned) features:

-3. **In between OpenRC and SystemD** – `mpy_init` goes beyond the traditional scope of classic init systems like OpenRC and SysVinit.
+1. **In between OpenRC and SystemD** – `mpy_init` goes beyond the traditional scope of classic init systems like OpenRC and SysVinit.
 In addition to service initialization and control, it also manages:

     a. **Time** – ensures OS runs with a correct time.